top of page

 Far from negative, the Underground Railroad (UGRR) is a history of resiliency and the efforts of White and Black people working together for the purpose of humanity.
 Today, more is needed to elevate equality and strengthen humanity: peoples’ ability to access the experience of enjoying and protecting nature, wildlife habitats and healthier food sources today, preserves the main outcome and legacy of the Underground Railroad period of the 1700s and 1800s: overcoming and coping with challenges by using open spaces as a path to better living.

-With your help, we will continue to grow and strengthen these opportunities for all by protecting our natural resource open spaces and training in how to preserve and use these mental-health enhancing environments.
+Join the effort to grow and strengthen these opportunities for all by protecting our natural resource open spaces and training in how to preserve and use these mental-health enhancing environments.
 Join our effort to preserve the open spaces of the Underground Railroad trails in southeastern and southwestern Pennsylvania, northern Maryland, northern Delaware, New Jersey, and New York, and to support their use for nature and wildlife training in fishing, birding, hunting, sustainable-regenerative agriculture, and conservation activities.

 The Underground Railroad (UGRR) was a network of people that helped enslaved men, women, and children escape to freedom from the South to the North.
 Historically there has been a focus on UGRR properties’ built structures, such as barns or houses called “Stations,” where the “freedom seekers” stayed in hiding on their paths the freedom.